Skip to main content

 Disable Personal Drives - Confirm

-When you click on Confirm, Frame will backup and then delete the personal drives.
-If you select Cancel, then the Personal Drive feature will remain enabled.
+4. When you click on Confirm, Frame will keep or delete the existing personal drive backups, optionally make new backups for the existing personal drives, and delete the existing personal drives.
+If you select Cancel, then the Personal Drives feature will remain enabled.

 note

-If you are sure that you will not use Personal Drives in the future, be sure to delete all of the personal drive volumes before disabling the Personal Drives feature to avoid any unnecessary backups of the personal drive volumes.
+If you are sure that you will not use Personal Drives in the future, be sure to delete all of the volume backups and do not create new volume backups before disabling the Personal Drives feature.
+This will prevent you from retaining any volume backups and incurring unnecessary storage costs.

-When you re-enable Personal Drives, you can selectively restore personal drive backups for specific users from Volumes > Backup.
+If you wish to re-enable Personal Drives and have retained the profile backups, you can selectively restore the volume backups for specific users from Volumes > Backup.

 Delete Personal Drives